elessarelfstone/oradump/README.md

     rows_cnt = OraDump.dump_gziped(conn_str, template, gzip, params, del_orig=False)
 - gzip - path to target gziped csv file
 - del_orig - whether if you want to delete csv file that OraDump gets before compressing.

+purposes of rest of parameters are the same as in `dump`

 If all went successful number of retrieved rows is returned.